 Solar Panel Mounting

-LA Solar Group has years of experience in solar panel mounting.
+As an experienced and qualified service provider, LA Solar Group assures high level of solar panel mounting implementation.
+We master in all the details of the required work and have millions of installations behind us.
 Solar Panels need to be mounted on firm and stable surfaces that have the most exposure to direct sunlight.
-For most homeowners, that surface is the roof of their homes; but, solar panels can also be mounted on the roofs of garages, carports, patios, or other architecturally sound surfaces.
+For most homeowners, that surface is the roof of their homes; but solar panels can also be mounted on the roofs of garages, carports, patios, or other architecturally sound surfaces.
 With new solar technologies, solar collecting devices, in general, can be mounted on almost any surface, including walls and windows and come in a variety of different shapes, sizes, and color.

 Mounting solar panels on the roof is the most common.
 The roof needs to be in sound condition with respect to structure, material, age, and wear.
 If needed, this would be the best time to repair or replace the roof since the cost may be eligible for the Federal Tax Incentive program.